POptUS/IBCDFO/docs/index.rst

 Optimization Using Structure.
 For more information on |ibcdfo| in general, please refer to :cite:t:`IBCDFO_2024`.

-All code included in IBCDFO is open source, with the particular form of license contained in the top-level subdirectories.
+All code included in |ibcdfo| is open source, with the particular form of license contained in the top-level subdirectories.
 If such a subdirectory does not contain a LICENSE file, then it is automatically licensed as described in the otherwise encompassing IBCDFO license_.

 Support
 -------